-How to replace your upgrade your sunglass lenses with polarized sunglass lenses.
+How to upgrade or replace your sunglass lenses with polarized sunglass lenses.

-The Sunglass Fix has over 25,000 sunglass lens models.
-With free Australian and worldwide shipping along with easy to follow video instructions to help you replace your sunglass lenses with new polarized lenses, it's never been easier to upgrade for the best quality lenses your eyes deserve, especially with the harsh UV Sun Rays in Australia.
+The Sunglass Fix has over 100,000 sunglass lens models.
+We have free worldwide shipping and easy to follow video instructions to help you replace your sunglass lenses with new polarized lenses.

 When Polarized Lenses Can Cause Problems?

-Because polarized lenses block out glare and light at certain angles it can prevent you from seeing reflections you'd normally see.
-Reflection off wet patches on the road or your favourite ski slopes may not show up as strong as normal.
-Also, LCD displays from certain devices such as car stereos, microwaves, and computer monitors may not get blocked out, especially with lower quality polarization films.
-We've had feedback from customers about the polarization interacting with polarized films in their tinted car windows.
+Because polarized lenses block out glare and light at certain angles it can prevent users from seeing any reflections they normally see.
+Reflection off of icy patches on the road or ski slopes may not show up as strong as normal.
+Additionally, LCD displays from certain devices such as car stereos, microwaves, mobile and computer monitors could get blocked out, especially with lower quality polarization films.
+We have also had feedback from some customers about the polarization interacting with polarized films in their tinted car windows.

 How do I know if I have Polarized Lenses?

 If your lenses are removed from your sunglasses, turn one lens 90 degrees from the other and look through both lenses at the same time.
 You will notice that you can't see out of the lenses.
 Regular sunglass lenses will just appear darker and maintain the same level of tint as they are turned.
 If you lenses are still in your sunglasses you can look at a high glare reflection off a car window.
-If you turn your sunglasses in a clockwise motion while looking at the glare it will get brighter and duller as the sunglasses are turned if the lenses are polarized.
-If the glare remains the same, you have regular sunglass lenses.
+While not eliminated, it shouldn't blind you while staring at it.
+Lastly, you can turn your sunglasses in a clockwise motion while looking at a PC monitor.
+Most monitors will black out at certain angles while allowing the screen to appear at other angles.